 - Using Class A drugs – driving (or trying to drive) after taking Class A illegal drugs, like heroin, LSD or P

 - Failing a drug impairment test – failing a compulsory impairment test for illegal drugs or prescription medicines

-- Injuring someone through drink/drug driving – injuring or killing someone through careless driving while you were affected by drink or drugs, or while you were driving with a breath-alcohol level over 400 micrograms or with blood-alcohol over 80 milligrams (these are the levels over which adult drivers will get a criminal conviction, rather than just an infringement notice (a ticket))
+- Injuring someone through drink/drug driving – injuring or killing someone through careless driving while you were affected by drink or drugs, or while you were driving with a breath-alcohol level over 400 micrograms or with blood-alcohol over 80 milligrams –these are the levels over which adult drivers will get a criminal conviction, rather than just a ticket (an “infringement notice”)

 - Refusing tests – refusing to have a blood test or to do a drug impairment test, or refusing to go with or stay with a police officer to have a breath or blood test or a drug impairment test

 - Assault on an officer – assaulting any police officer or other traffic enforcement officer.

 Note: Police officers and other traffic enforcement officers can also exercise any other arrest powers they have under the Land Transport Act or under another Act such as the Crimes Act 1961.
 The police also have entry powers unrelated to traffic offences (see: “Police powers”).